Ganga Talao: Maha Shivarati pilgrimage and event

-During the Maha Shivaratri, most of the devotees leave their homes and start a journey to Grand Bassin on foot.
 Tradition often holds that people offer food and drink to the pilgrims.

 Mangal Mahadev - Shiva Statue

 Mangal Mahadev is a 33 m tall statue of the Hindu god, Shiva, standing with his trident at the entrance of Ganga Talao.
 Inaugurated in 2007, it is the tallest statue in Mauritius and a faithful copy of the Shiva statue in Sursagar Lake in Vadodara, Gujarat in India.